 According to a Harvard article, “The entire idea of IF is to allow the insulin levels to go down far enough and for long enough that we burn off our fat.”
 Insulin, a hormone created in the pancreas, is the only way sugar can enter our cells.
 When our bodies take time to break down the foods we eat, as long as we don’t snack, our insulin levels will decrease and the fat cells will then release the stored sugar and use it as energy.
-Not only does weight loss occur when insulin levels are down, but so does a decrease in inflammation.1 However, this easy-flow process normally occurs with those who have a healthy gut.
-But what about for those who don't?
+Not only does weight loss occur when insulin levels are down, but so does a decrease in inflammation.1 However, this easy-flow process normally occurs in those who have a healthy gut.
+But what about those who don't?

 Fasting and eczema